jackpal/Taipei-Torrent/README.md

    release the listener port when we quit.)
 +  Clean up source code
 +  Deal with TODOs
-+  Add a way of quitting other than typing control-C

 Download, Install, and Build Instructions
 -----------------------------------------